JaskiratOberoi/jaswant-house-tax-and-consultants/README.md

 # Jaswant House Tax and Consultants

-This project will soon be live at [this domain](https://jaswanthousetaxandconsultants.in/).
+This project will soon be live at [this domain](https://jaswanthousetaxandconsultants.in/) \(currently hosting a WYSIWYG version of the site).

-# Tech Stack used
+# Tech Stack

 - HTML 5
 - SaSS